 From a spiritual point of view, hair symbolizes power, freedom, and dignity.
 For example, the main purpose of giving prisoners or military recruits a haircut is to obtain their submission.
 It also represents their deprivation of freedom.

 Gray-haired people are treated with more confidence, as white hair is a symbol of their life experience.
-The white hair of the elderly is also associated with wisdom, being a testimony of overcoming many difficult life tests.
+The white hair of the elderly is also associated with wisdom, being a testimony to overcoming many difficult life tests.

 Except for alopecia in males (which has genetic causes, leading to hair loss during adulthood), hair loss, beyond its natural regenerative proportions, has spiritual causes which may include a prolonged state of depression, mental stress, despair, or a combination of these factors.
 These sensations are generated by the perception of a lack of external freedom or the ability to influence certain aspects of life, making us feel helpless.

 Thus, by losing our hair, we acknowledge the fact that we are deprived of freedom and power, and we conform to the external situations.
 Hair loss also affects our physical appearance and our dignity due to the deterioration of our self-image.

 The main cause of stress is the excessive and reactive judging of the life situations we face.
 Therefore, instead of using our mental energy to find solutions to our problems, we consume it in resistance to what it is, trying to find answers to redundant questions.

 In the case of despair, we give up and surrender to our problems, thus renouncing our own power.
 In other words, despair is the lack of trust in the outer world, in the universe and the divine plan, primarily because of its devastating effects, considered by many to be a major obstacle to spiritual development.

 Depression expresses a lack of self-confidence and self-love as the result of resignation on life situations that we disagree with and which we do not want to confront.

 Other causes of alopecia